 Downsides of accident forgiveness

-Even if accident forgiveness comes with your standard auto insurance policy, it will cost a little more.
-Analysis by NerdWallet found that policies cost anywhere from 2 percent to 9 percent more with accident forgiveness included.
+Even if accident forgiveness comes with your standard auto insurance policy, it’ll cost a little more.
+NerdWallet found that policies cost anywhere from 2 percent to 9 percent more with accident forgiveness included.

 There are also limitations that come with accident forgiveness in your policy.
 Insurers might have different sets of rules and policy conditions.

-Some insurers require you to have a three-year track record of safe driving before becoming eligible, others require five years.
-For some insurance companies, accident forgiveness kicks in right away.
+Some insurers require you to have a three-year track record of safe driving before becoming eligible.
+And others require five years.
+For some insurers, accident forgiveness kicks in right away.

 Some insurance companies only allow accident forgiveness to apply for the first accident within a designated time frame, while others allow you to apply accident forgiveness to multiple accidents.

 In some cases, it only applies for one accident per policy, not per driver.
-That means if you have multiple drivers on a policy and one driver uses it after an at-fault accident, it’s no longer valid for use by the other drivers.
+If you have multiple drivers on a policy and one driver uses it after an at-fault accident, the other drivers can’t use it.

-And while your premiums might be protected from an immediate spike, accident forgiveness doesn’t erase the at-fault accident.
-It will still show up on your driving record.
+Your premiums might be protected from an immediate spike, but accident forgiveness doesn’t erase the at-fault accident.
+It’ll still show up on your driving record.

-If you’re shopping around for insurance, other insurers will be able to see the accident and can factor it in while giving you a quote.
+If you’re shopping for insurance, other insurers will be able to see the accident.
+They can factor it in while giving you a quote.

 Is accident forgiveness worth it?

 There’s no one-size-fits-all approach.
 First, you’ll need to qualify, and have a clean record for the past three to five years.
-In some ways it’s a strange feature, because if you need to be a safe driver to qualify, chances are you might not need it.
+It’s a strange feature, because if you need to be a safe driver to qualify, chances are you don’t need it.

-Keep in mind that claims will cost you.
+Keep in mind claims cost you.
 And you could see a huge spike in your premiums.
 For a $2,000 claim, you could see a 44 percent increase.

-If you have a history of accidents, violations, and subsequently a poor driving record, it could be beneficial for you to purchase it as an add-on to your policy.
+If you have a history of accidents, violations, and have a poor driving record, it could be beneficial for you to have it as an add-on to your policy.

-To gauge whether it’s worth it, you’ll want to get quotes to see how much more it will cost to include it in your policy.
-When asking for quotes from different insurers, compare your premium with accident forgiveness, and without it.
+To gauge whether it’s worth it, you should get quotes to see how much more it will cost to include it in your policy.
+When asking for quotes, compare your premium with accident forgiveness, and without it.

 Remember: even if the feature is folded into your standard policy, your premium will go up a bit.
 So it’s worth it to shop around.

-Auto insurance premiums tend to go up even if you don’t tarnish your spotless driving record.
-So you might want to shop around every year or two to try to get the best policy regardless.
+Car insurance premiums go up even if you don’t tarnish your clean driving record.
+So you should shop around every year or two to get the best policy.

 While it sounds appealing at first, you shouldn’t rely on accident forgiveness too heavily.
 You should focus on maintaining a clean driving record.
 That will benefit you more in the long run.
 You will be up for more discounts, such as the good driver discount.
 And being accident-free will help get you better rates.

-You can always reach out to insurers to see what other kinds of discounts you’re eligible for.
+You can reach out to insurers to see what other discounts you’re eligible for.

 You might be eligible for being a good student, or for paying every six months instead of monthly, or a discount to opt in to autopay.

-Once you see how your discounts stack up against accident forgiveness, you’ll be able to gauge whether the add-on feature is worth it.
+Once you see how your discounts stack up against accident forgiveness, you’ll be able to see whether the add-on feature is worth it.